sagravsd/sagravsd.github.io/_posts/2025-04-28-wordtrip-ios.md

 <p style="margin-left: 30px;">In addition, the “CCPA_Privacy” key (referring to the California Consumer Privacy Act) has an empty string value.
 This suggests that no consent has been recorded or acknowledged from users who download the app.
 If this is the case, it may indicate non-compliance with CCPA requirements for users residing in California.</p>

+<p style="margin-left: 30px;">This figure also shows the tracking of the version of iOS when the app was last initialized or accessed.</p>

 <p style="margin-left: 30px;"><strong>Figure 6:</strong></p>
 <img src="/img/P6.JPG" alt="IP" width="650" style="display: block; margin-left: 30px;">